joanseg/The-Positioning-Manual/chapters/10-Understanding-the-Timeline.md

-# Understanding the Timeline
+;'# Understanding the Timeline

 Specialization is the decision to focus; a market position is the reputation you build up over time as a result of consistent, disciplined followthrough on that decision.

 ## How much time does it take to build a market position?

-***"Most people overestimate what they can do in one year and underestimate what they can do in ten years." --Bill gates***
+***"Most people overestimate what they can do in one year and underestimate what they can do in ten years." --Bill Gates***

 3 months to 3 years.
 That's what I want you to be prepared for.
 It generally requires 3 months to 3 years of consistent work to build up a market position.